deadlyvipers/dojo_rules/introduction.md

-On my way with becoming a code schoo master with Ruby
+On my way with becoming a code school master with Ruby and Git!!!
+* ruby
+* python
+* git
+* confluence